ThePhD/sol2/docs/source/api/usertype.rst

 	);

-	// set usertype explicitly, with the given name lua.set_usertype<ship>( "ship", shiptype );
+	// set usertype explicitly, with the given name lua.set_usertype( "ship", shiptype );

-	// shiptype is now a useless skeleton type, just let it destruct naturally and don't use it again.
+	// the shiptype variable is now a useless skeleton type, just let it destruct naturally and don't use it again.

 Note that here, because the C++ class is default-constructible, it will automatically generate a creation function that can be called in lua called "new" that takes no arguments.
 You can use it like this in lua code: